wrmilling/container-images/README.md

 ## Purpose

-The goal of these images is to support:
+The goal of these images is to support...

 - semantic versioning
 - multiple architectures (`amd64`/`arm64`)
 - Kubernetes [Security Contexts](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) over using `s6-overlay`
 - only using `ubuntu:focal` as the base image

+Container images that were once here but now are gone it is likely that...

+1. the application developers are supporting their own images and conforming to semver, or
+2. the application has been replaced with a different application, or
+3. the application maintaince cost it too high to continue to build images for, or
+4. the application is no longer maintained

 ## Images